DimitriPalmer22/Relapse-Code-Documentation/_temp/03-23 Sound Test.md

 Turn off any big ass planes before baking.
 These planes mess up bake times & bake a lot of unnecessary info.

+If you want, you can try to bake with the background buildings turned on.
+However, if this is takes too long, you can turn them off.

 - [x] Movement1
 - [ ] Combat1 - ANDRE
 - [ ] Movement2 - MIKEL